cov-clear/infrastructure/README.md

 ### Check the backend/web logs

-You need first [#get-access-to-the-k8s-cluster](access to the kubernetes cluster.)
+You need first [access](https://github.com/cov-clear/terraform#get-access-to-the-k8s-cluster) to the kubernetes cluster.
 Once you have it, you only need to list the pods in the environment you are interested in.
-For example, for the UK deployment:
+For example, for the UK
+deployment:

 ```sh
 $ kubectl -n uk get pods